Electrical Safety For Your Summer Garden Party

 Safety for Plug-in Garden Devices

 Most electrical garden equipment such as hedge trimmers, mowers and propagators, will plug into a power socket.
 Any socket that connects to the mains should be used with a Residual Current Device which detects electrical faults and disconnects from the power supply before any damage can be done.
 Making sure your main switchboard is connected to the fuse box also ensures protection against electrical harm.
 If this isn’t possible, plug-in RCDs are available to buy and well worth the investment.
-Plug in RCDs have a test button so you can make sure there are no faults.
+Plug in RCDs has a test button so you can make sure there are no faults.
 Any plug-in garden devices that trip regularly or for no apparent reason should be disposed of and not used at your summer garden party.

 Water Risks in the Garden